lukew3/lukew3/README.md

 I'm always building, follow me to see what I build next.

-If you like what I do, I'm open to new roles.
+If you like what I do, I'm open to be hired

 [📄 See my resume](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)